agzalewska/JavaScript-practice/music-player/readme.md

 ## Music Player

-Simple music player built with Vanilla  to play music stored in the "music folder" using the HTML5 audio API
+Simple music player built with Vanilla JavaScript to play music stored in the "music folder" using the HTML5 audio API

 ## Project Specifications